ianacaburian/LiveShaderPalette/README.md

   - Support vertex shaders.
 > Feature suggestions and pull requests welcome!
 ## Reference
+##### Note on gl_ var usage
+  - OpenGL coordinates are vertically inverted in relation to JUCE's coordinate system.
+  - gl_PointCoord may be much more useful than gl_FragCoord because its range is relative to a single panel, whereas gl_FragCoord takes the entire app window into account.
+  - gl_PointCoord uses normalized coordinates in the range [-1, 1] with origin in the center (of a single panel), whereas gl_FragCoord uses pixel resolution with origin at bottom left (of the app window).
+  - Keep these points in mind if shader tutorials use gl_FragCoord as you will need to transform accordingly (which is what I needed to do in the Knob.frag shader example).
 ##### Console
   - The lower area displays the OpenGL shader compiler errors.
   - Live compile rate: The rate that the app will recompile the current files.
   - Period: The rate that the sin and saw time functions use for animation speed.
-  - Rendering scale: All console coordinates (screen/panel size and mouse positions) are provided in JUCE screen coordinates (i.e. in pixel resolution with the origin at top left); multiply these by the rendering scale if OpenGL coordinates are required (i.e. gl_FragCoord uses pixel resolution of the entire panel area with origin at bottom left and inverted to JUCE, gl_PointCoord uses normalized coordinates in the range [-1, 1] with origin in the center).
+  - Rendering scale: All uniform coordinates (screen/panel size and mouse positions) are provided in JUCE screen coordinates (i.e. in pixel resolution with the origin at top left); multiply these by the rendering scale if OpenGL coordinates are required.
   - Component ID: The ID of the panel that's associated with the current mouse event.
   - Mouse positions: Event position is the current position whereas mouse up/down position is the position since the mouse was last pressed up or down; useful for traditional click and drag component simulation.
   - Toggle flag: Simulates a toggle button; useful for designing toggleable button components.